rafael-fuente/diffractsim/Simulations with lenses.md

 ## Simulations

-To perform the simulations, just run from the examples folder the corresponding Python scripts in the command prompt:
+To perform the simulations, just run from the [examples subdirectory](https://github.com/rafael-fuente/Diffraction-Simulations--Angular-Spectrum-Method/tree/main/examples) the corresponding Python scripts on the command prompt: